Simplicity Investment Funds Review

 The Specs of the Simplicity Investment Funds

-Simplicity offers five investment funds which operate in two groups.
-The 'diversified' funds comprise of the Conservative, Balanced and Growth funds.
-The 'NZ' funds comprise of the NZ Bond and NZ Share funds.
-We outline the composition of these five funds in detail:
+Simplicity offers ten investment funds which operate in two groups.
+The 'diversified' funds comprise of the Defensive, Conservative, Balanced, Growth and High Growth funds.
+The 'single sector' funds comprise of the NZ Bond, NZ Share, Hedged Global Share, Unhedged Global Share and Hedged Global Bond funds.

-1. Conservative Fund
+1. Defensive Fund

-2. Balanced Fund
+2. Conservative Fund

 - This fund invests largely in fixed-income (78%) and cash (2%), leaving exposure to the sharemarket of 20% of funds invested, with most of the risk in overseas shares.